*Updated May 2023.

 This is a brilliant example of utilising data and insights to produce an insightful campaign.
 Add a dash of relatable, humorous video content and you’ve got a recipe for success.
 Great job, Google!

-George at Asda’s latest campaign ‘Arrive like you mean it,’ has already gone viral.
-Featuring a group of energetic school children rapping about their return to the classroom, “The squad is back'' rap has become a huge hit with pupils and parents alike, with Radio 1 host Nick Grimshaw telling listeners “He’d been singing it all day.”
+George at Asda’s 2021 campaign ‘Arrive like you mean it,’ went viral with kids, parents and celebrities alike.
+Featuring a group of energetic school children rapping about their return to the classroom post-pandemic, “The squad is back'' rap became a huge hit, with Radio 1 host Nick Grimshaw telling listeners “He’d been singing it all day.”

-As the end of the summer holiday looms, and the school year is set to return to pre-pandemic normality, how will brands reconnect with parents and pupils to ensure they’re fully prepped for term?
-Stay tuned to find out our favourite back to school campaigns of 2021!
+As the end of the summer holiday looms, and the school year is set to begin again, how will brands reconnect with parents and pupils to ensure they’re fully prepped for term?
+Stay tuned to find out more of our favourite back to school campaigns of this year!